So... what exactly is this "Blog from the Felinesphere"?

 This is a story of immense bravery and courage whilst in the face of unimaginable terror.
 But let me be perfectly clear: just because I did this and ended up alive doesn’t mean any old cat should attempt it.

 In fact, this particular life experience was - for me - quite precarious, even though I did not realize it at the time.
-Indeed, the smidgeon of humility I retain had me hesitant to recount this frightful episode of life in the woods for reasons which will become PAINFULLY obvious, but P kept reassuring me there were lessons in the retelling of it, especially for cats who might attempt to do stupid things (not that what I did was stupid).
-But if you have cats who might be easily influenced into thinking they too have superpowers, you should probably carefully consider this disclaimer.
+Indeed, the smidgeon of humility I retain had me hesitant to recount this frightful episode of life in the woods for reasons which will become PAINFULLY obvious.
+In any case, P kept reassuring me there were lessons in the retelling of it, especially for cats who might attempt to do stupid things (not that what I did was stupid).
+But if you have cats who might be easily influenced into thinking they too have superpowers, you should carefully consider this disclaimer.

 I will now re-create for you that terrifying night in full detail.